 Find out more about Health and Care Professions Council (HCPC) registration

-The HCPC is the statutory regulator for several health and care professions, including biomedical scientists.
+The HCPC is the statutory regulator for several healthcare professions, including biomedical scientists.

-It is a legal requirement for biomedical scientists practicing in the UK to be registered with the HCPC.
+It is a legal requirement for biomedical scientists practising in the UK to be registered with the HCPC.